Steven Adler: 2003–2011: Adler's Appetite and reality TV

 In 2008, Adler participated in the second season of the reality TV show Celebrity Rehab with Dr. Drew.
 The show's resident medical expert, Drew Pinsky, regarded Adler as the "problem child" of the group; he described his behavior as "suicidal" and revealed that Adler had to be committed to a psychiatric hospital for two weeks prior to entering rehab.
 Adler also participated in the first season of the Celebrity Rehab spin-off Sober House.
 During the show's filming in July, an intoxicated Adler became so aggressive towards his cast mates that he was arrested at the Sober House premises.
 He was convicted of being under the influence of a controlled substance and sentenced to community service.
 The following January, he was arrested again for failure to complete his community service in the time frame stipulated by the judge.

 In 2010, Adler collaborated with his former Guns N' Roses bandmate Slash on the latter's self-titled debut solo album, which was released in April.
 He appeared on the track "Baby Can't Drive", along with Red Hot Chili Peppers bassist Flea, Alice Cooper, and Nicole Scherzinger.
 The song was featured on an expanded edition of the album released by Classic Rock.
 The following July, Adler's Appetite—consisting of Adler, singer Rick Stitch, guitarists Michael Thomas and Alex Grossi, and bassist Chip Z'nuff—released the single "Alive", in conjunction with the release of Adler's autobiography My Appetite for Destruction: Sex, and Drugs, and Guns N' Roses.
 In December, the band released two more singles, entitled "Stardog" and "Fading".
 In 2011, following another relapse, Adler participated in the fifth season of Celebrity Rehab with Dr. Drew.
+Later that year he announced the end of Adler's Appetite, wanting to launch a new, more profitable musical project.